ignaciourbina/otree-game/projects/default_games/README.md

 ```

 The session configuration enumerates the standard demo apps such as Public
-Goods, Trust, Dictator, Cournot Competition, and more.
-The actual app modules
+Goods, Trust, Dictator, Cournot Competition, Prisoner's Dilemma, Stag Hunt,
+Bertrand Competition, and more.
+The actual app modules are provided by the
-are provided by the `otree` package and will be accessible after installing the
+`otree` package and will be accessible after installing the dependencies listed
-dependencies listed in the repository `requirements.txt` file.
+in the repository `requirements.txt` file.